itsderek23/reviewd_research/github_slack_bots.md

 #### [Engineer Notifier](https://github.com/petrgazarov/engineer-notifier)

 Mentions engineers by their Slack handle when they are mentioned on GitHub.
 Define slack => GitHub handles via the `MENTIONS_TO_HANDLES` environment variable.
 Has a "Deploy to Heroku" button.
+12 stars.

 #### [DeployBot](https://deploybot.com/)